steffenmueller4/steffenmueller4.github.io/_posts/2020-12-30-duplicity-on-raspberry-pi-from-source.md

   * The backups should be encrypted, because of the requirement for storing the backups on AWS S3.
   * Due to the sheer size of the different backups and using AWS S3, the backup solution should be able to run incremental backups.

-# Duplicity
+# Solution: Duplicity

-In this HowTo, I will use [Duplicity](http://duplicity.nongnu.org/).
-Duplicity has strong support for encrypting the backups.
-It seemed to be able to use different backends such as AWS S3, GCS, etc. Furthermore, Duplicity is available as a Debian/Raspbian package for a simply installation.
-For further details, I refer to Duplicity.
+Based on my requirements, I decided to use [Duplicity](http://duplicity.nongnu.org/).
+Duplicity has a strong support for encrypting the backups via [GnuPGP](https://gnupg.org/).
+It is able to use different backends such as AWS S3, GCS, etc. Furthermore, Duplicity is available as a Debian/Raspbian package for a simply installation.
+For further details, I refer to the Duplicity site and documentation.

-If you want to look at some other HowTo's and Tutorials, please refer to:
+If you want to have a look at some other howto's and tutorials to set up Duplicity without and with AWS S3, please refer to:
   * [Debian Duplicity documentation](https://wiki.debian.org/Duplicity)
   * [Ubuntu Duplicity documentation](https://help.ubuntu.com/community/DuplicityBackupHowto)
   * [This post about using AWS S3 with Duplicity](https://icicimov.github.io/blog/devops/Duplicity-encrypted-backups-to-Amazon-S3/) or
   * [This post about using AWS S3 with Duplicity](https://feeding.cloud.geek.nz/posts/backing-up-to-s3-with-duplicity/).

-## Issues with the Duplicity Debian/Raspbian Package
+## Issues with the Duplicity Debian/Raspbian Package (as of 2020-12-31)

-When you want to use some newer AWS S3 features or the Frankfurt data center, you should rather use Duplicity series 0.8.
-The main reason is an outdated library.
-At the time of writing this post, the Debian/Raspbian package was based on Duplicity series 0.7 (0.7.18.2-1; see, e.g.: [Debian Packages](https://packages.debian.org/search?keywords=duplicity)).
-Duplicity 0.7 uses Python 2.7 and [Boto](https://github.com/boto/boto) for AWS support such as S3.
-Python has reached End Of Life and also Boto has been updated last in 2018.
-It does not work with newer features at AWS.
-The next version of Boto is [Boto3](https://github.com/boto/boto3) which is used by Duplicity series 0.8.
+At the time of writing this howto, the [Debian/Raspbian package Duplicity](https://packages.debian.org/search?keywords=duplicity) was based on Duplicity series 0.7 (exactly, 0.7.18.2-1).
+When you want to use newer AWS S3 features such as [storage class Infrequent Access or Glacier](https://aws.amazon.com/s3/features/?nc=sn&loc=2) to save costs or, maybe, the AWS Frankfurt data center (eu-central-1), you should rather use Duplicity series 0.8.
+The main reason is an outdated library in Duplicity series 0.7.
+Duplicity 0.7 uses Python 2.7 and [Boto](https://github.com/boto/boto) for AWS support.
+Boto has been updated last in 2018 - a long time ago in IT.
+So, Boto does not work with newer features at AWS such as the newer APIs of the Frankfurt data center (see also: [Boto Issue - S3 bucket lookup / get_bucket broken for eu-central-1 (Frankfurt)](https://github.com/boto/boto/issues/2741)).
+When you use Duplicity series 0.7 in combination with Boto and the Frankfurt AWS data center, you may see an error such as: `The authorization mechanism you have provided is not supported.
+Please use AWS4-HMAC-SHA256.`.

-As I am using the Frankfurt data center (eu-central-1) as my nearest AWS data center, I was straight running into a bug of Duplicity and Boto due to the fact of being outdated in Duplicity series 0.7.
-The Frankfurt AWS data center uses AWS Signature Version 4 which is supported by Boto, but is not default for Boto (see also: [Boto Issue - S3 bucket lookup / get_bucket broken for eu-central-1 (Frankfurt)](https://github.com/boto/boto/issues/2741)).
-Although, you can enable AWS Signature Version 4 in Boto, Duplicity was still not able to make use of S3 in that specific version I was using.

-While it seems that there is a new Debian/Raspbian package on the way, I did not want to wait until the release of the new Debian/Raspbian package.
-Also, fixes for Duplicity series 0.7 seem not to be valuable, because series 0.8 is stable and should be used.
-Eventually, my solution was to build and install Duplicity from source on my own.
+While it seems that there is a new Debian/Raspbian package based on Duplicity 0.8.17-1+b1 on the way, I did not want to wait until the release of the new Debian/Raspbian package.
+Also, fixes for Duplicity series 0.7 seem not to be valuable, because series 0.8 is stable and should be used in future - Duplicity series 0.8 uses [Boto3](https://github.com/boto/boto3) the newer version of Boto.
+Eventually, I decided to build and install Duplicity on my own.

 ## Solution Options